cs-uob/COMSM0085/exercises/part2/src/scrape/crawl.md

 links?
  2. Tell `wget` to use a different user agent string in a request to your server running on localhost.
 Check what the request looks like to your server.
- 3. How would `wget -l 1 http://example.com` differ from `wget -p http://example.com`? _(Hint: think about external resources)_.
+ 3. How would `wget -r -l 1 http://example.com` differ from `wget -p http://example.com`? _(Hint: think about external resources)_.
  4. Look for 'Recursive Accept/Reject options' in the `wget` manpage.
 How would you get `wget` to crawl pages from multiple different domains?